achyutganti/ou-nlp-research-group/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Dr.Steven Wilson Wins the Fields Medal
+title: Dr.Steven Wilson Wins the Turing Award
 date: 2020-12-01
 ---

-Congratulations to Steven Wilson for winning first place in the...
+Congratulations to Steven Wilson for winning the Turing Award for his immense contributions to the field of computer science.

 <!--more-->